 Access to the Library and Archives is by appointment only.
 To make an appointment, please email the librarian or archivist.

-That special arrangements are in place for access to and quotation from the deposited collections.
+Special arrangements are in place for access to and quotation from the deposited collections.

-That while we are very happy to advise researchers on resources available, we cannot undertake research on behalf of users.
+While we are very happy to advise researchers on resources available, we cannot undertake research on behalf of users.